thosgood/sga/README.md

 ## 6. Intersection theory and the Riemann--Roch theorem

-### 0. Outline of a programme for an intersection theory
+### 0. Outline of a programme for an intersection theory / Classes of sheaves and the Riemann--Roch theorem

 ### I. Generalities on finiteness conditions in derived categories